1) What does the Saint Paul paid sick time law do?

 6) What if I already have paid leave or paid time off?

-If you already get any paid leave (vacation, paid time off, etc.) that you can use as sick time and it’s at least the same amount you would earn under this law, the law does not give you any additional paid time off.
+If you already get any paid leave (vacation, paid time off, etc.) that you can use as paid sick time and it’s at least the same amount you would earn under this law, the law does not give you any additional paid time off.

 7) When can I begin using my sick time?